Faculty & Staff

 Assistant Artistic Director, Teacher – Lower Level, Intermediate, & Adult Ballet

 Dona Wiley Kim received her pre-professional dance training at the Ridgefield Conservatory of Dance in Connecticut under the direction of James Robey, and studied ballet at many professional level summer intensives including the American Ballet Theater summer program in New York City.
-Dona Wiley Kim is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 3 of the ABT® National Training Curriculum.
+Dona Wiley Kim is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Pre-Primary through Level 5 of the ABT® National Training Curriculum.
+She joined the CDS faculty in 2017, later going on to become the Assistant Director to Moira Murphy Wright.
 As a dance instructor, she has taught ballet and pointe, choreographed new works, and set classical repertoire in studios throughout New York, Connecticut, New Jersey, and Pennsylvania.
-Dona is the co-founder and rehearsal director of CelloPointe, a chamber music and ballet company based in New York City.
-As a professional dancer she has also performed with Connecticut Ballet, Lydia Johnson Dance, Staten Island Ballet, Neglia Ballet, Felice Lesser Dance Theatre, Neville Dance Theater, IKADA Dance, Taormina Teatro Group, and Ballet Inc.
+Dona is the co-founder and rehearsal director of CelloPointe, a chamber music and ballet company based in New York City which has gone on tour crossing the nation, performing in Oregon, New Mexico, Arizona, and Connecticut.
+As a professional dancer she has also performed with Connecticut Ballet, Lydia Johnson Dance, Staten Island Ballet, and many others.

 Patrice Pudvah Logan